 The semantics of this function is context-sensitive.
 For details, see mnesia:activity/4.
 In transaction-context, it acquires a lock of type LockKind.
-Currently, the lock types read, write, and sticky\write are supported.
+Currently, the lock types read, write, and sticky_write are supported.

-If the user wants to update the record, it is more efficient to use write/sticky\write as the LockKind.
+If the user wants to update the record, it is more efficient to use write/sticky_write as the LockKind.
 If majority checking is active on the table, it is checked as soon as a write lock is attempted.
 This can be used to end quickly if the majority condition is not met.

 '''

-read_lock_table(Tab) -> ok | transaction abort
+read_lock_table(Tab :: table()) -> ok

-'''

 Calls the function mnesia:lock({table, Tab}, read).

 '''

-report event(Event) -> ok
+report event(Event :: term()) -> ok

-'''